 Instead, use sucralose as a low-carb way to sweeten beverages or foods like oatmeal and yogurt, and stick to other baking sweeteners.

-Splenda can be substituted for sugar in a 1: 1 ratio for most recipes.
+For most recipes, Splenda can be substituted for sugar in a 1: 1 ratio.

-Sucralose is a calorie and carbohydrate free artificial sweetener.
-Splenda, a popular sucralose-based sweetener, provides a small amount of calories and carbohydrates.
+Sucralose is a calorie and carbohydrate-free artificial sweetener.
+Splenda, a popular sucralose-based sweetener, provides fewer calories and carbohydrates.